Choosing a Cat Fountain size

 We receive quite a few calls at ThirstyCats from people who want to buy a fountain but are unsure what size they need for their circumstances.
 We create a fairly wide range of sizes so this is an important consideration.
 Here we address this.

 There are several elements which factor into the decision of how large a fountain to select:

 Sounds Complicated But Really It’s Simple

 The more cats, the larger the fountain bowl.
 Even our smallest fountains are fine for a single adult cat but if you have two or more cats we recommend a bowl that is at least 11 inches in diameter and holds at least 9 cups.
-The two cats combined will probably drink in the vicinity of a little over two cups a day but you don’t want the water level to get too low.
+The two cats combined will probably drink as much as two cups a day or more but you don’t want the water level to get too low.
 (Not good for the pump).
 The dimensions and cup capacity of all our fountains are listed in the fountain descriptions in our shop.

 Larger cats generally drink more water than smaller cats and older cats may drink more too so let those elements figure in.